phelum/CT_Bluetooth/README.md

 the new kernel negates it whenever the port is not open.

 An alternative provided here is a "reset" program that can be run before the download program.
-This "reset" program requires system access via /dev/mem.
+This "reset" program by default uses system access via /dev/mem.
-Some kernels might not allow this access.
-The bt.load script proveded here can be modified to use this "reset" program or the old approach where the bt.init script is run by the download program.
+This can be changed to use an external script if desired.

+The options are all specified in the bt.load script.
+As supplied it will run the "reset" program which uses /dev/mem to reset the device, then run the "patch" program to download the firmware.
+The bt.load script can be changed so the "reset" program will use an external script rather than /dev/mem to reset the device.
+Or the bt.load script can be changed so it just calls the "patch" program and gets it to reset the device as well as download the firmware.

 With the 3.4 kernel, the Bluetooth UART is accessed via /dev/ttyS1.
 With the